praveenksekaran/RAG/README.md

 - [All-RAG-Techniques](https://github.com/FareedKhan-dev/all-rag-techniques/blob/main/01_simple_rag.ipynb)
 - [All-RAG-Techniques](https://github.com/NirDiamant/RAG_Techniques)

-# 6 different types of RAG techniqies
+# Different types of RAG techniqies
+there are many many types of RAG techniques. only few few are tried in this project.

 ## 1. Standard RAG
 combines 2 RAG concepts. a retrival model (search engine) and a generative model (like GTP).